The-Marcy-Lab-School/swe-assessment-2-oop/README.md

 ### Question 1: Encapsulation

-Encapsulation is an essential principle of object-oriented programming.

-In your own words, explain what the core aspects of encapsulation are and give one reason why it's useful.
+In your own words, explain what is _encapsulation_?
+Why is this concept beneficial when programming?
+Please use a code snippet to illustrate _encapsulation_?

 ### Question 2: this Keyword

-Explain how the value of `this` is determined in various contexts and why it is useful.
+Explain how the value of `this` is determined.
+Why is the `this` keyword useful?

-Use the code snippet below to support your response:
+In the code snippet below, what does `this` refer to?:

 ```jsx
 class Counter {